 The building, available for the use of any faiths, is administered by the Head of The Lake Community Church Trust.

-Everyone is very welcome at any and every service in GY.
 Services are open to everyone regardless of denominational affiliation.
 A warm welcome is assured.

 The church is available for those wanting an intimate setting for special events such as weddings, baptisms or vow renewals.